AT-290690/fez/README.md

 - NO Objects
 - NO Null
 - NO Array going out of bounds
-- Everything is an expression
+- Everything is an Expression

 ```lisp
 ; https://adventofcode.com/2020/day/1